-You will be entitled to cast either one vote or ten votes for each share of common stock you held on March 9, 2012, the record date for the meeting, depending upon how long you had held the shares as of the record date.
+You will be entitled to cast either one vote or ten votes for each share of common stock you held on March 12, 2014, the record date for the meeting, depending upon how long you had held the shares as of the record date.
 As more specifically provided in Article 5 of Quaker's Articles of Incorporation, the number of votes you are entitled to cast at the meeting will be determined as follows:

-Each share which, as of the record date, you had beneficially owned since March 1, 2009, will entitle you to ten votes.
+Each share that, as of the record date, you had beneficially owned since March 1, 2011, will entitle you to ten votes.

-Each share you acquired after March 1, 2009, will entitle you to one vote, with some exceptions.
+Each share you acquired after March 1, 2011, will entitle you to one vote, with some exceptions.
 These exceptions are explained in Appendix A to this proxy statement.

-We presume that shares you hold in "street" or "nominee" name, or that are held for your account by a broker, clearing agency, voting trustee, bank, trust company, or other nominee, were acquired by you after March 1, 2009 and, accordingly, entitle you to one vote for each of these shares.
-You may, however, rebut this "one-vote" presumption by completing and executing the affidavit appearing on the proxy card.
-The Board of Directors reserves the right to require evidence to support the affidavit.
+We presume that shares you hold in "street" or "nominee" name, or that are held for your account by a broker, clearing agency, voting trustee, bank, trust company, or other nominee, were acquired by you after March 1, 2011 and, accordingly, entitle you to one vote for each of these shares.
+You may, however, rebut this "one-vote" presumption by completing and executing the affidavit appearing on the voting instruction form.
+The Company and the Board of Directors reserve the right to require evidence to support the affidavit.